timebertt/masters-thesis-controller-sharding/content/30-previous-work.md

   - CPU and memory usage are distributed
 - sharder component required
   - extra memory usage
+- assignments on a per-object basis needs to many reconciliations and API requests

 ## Requirement Analysis

-- sharder extra memory, CPU usage
+- eliminate extra CPU and memory usage by sharder
+- reduce API request volume and the number of reconciliations
-- generalization: independent from controller framework, programming language
+- generalization: server-side implementation, independent from controller framework, programming language